 There are plenty of winter walks that you can venture out on to discover more of Scotland’s landscapes and wildlife and what a better way to relax after a day in the countryside than spending the evening in a hot tub at a beautiful log cabin.
 There are a variety of cabins for you to choose from in a whole host of different locations.
 You can drink hot chocolate till your heart is content and switch off from reality with family and friends.

-Several distilleries remain open throughout the winter months for you to take tours of and discover the processes of making Scotland’s national drink.
+Several distilleries remain open throughout the winter months, so you can discover the processes of making Scotland’s national drink.
 This year, there are a few changes to the experiences available, but you can still enjoy a tour and tasting experience at many distilleries across Scotland.
-Some of these include Glenfiddich Distillery in Dufftown, Dewar’s Aberfeldy Distillery (takeaway drams – online booking essential) and Glenmorangie Distillery in Tain.
+Some of these include Glenfiddich Distillery (offering outside tastings) in Dufftown, Dewar’s Aberfeldy Distillery (takeaway drams – online booking essential) and Glenmorangie Distillery in Tain (takeaway drams).

-If that’s not enough to persuade you to visit Scotland in November then discover what else is happening during the year with our annual events calendar or find out more about Scotland’s online events over the coming months.
+If that’s not enough to persuade you to visit Scotland in November then discover what else is happening during the year with our When to Visit Scotland guide or find out more about Scotland’s online events over the coming months.